Azure/azure-sdk-for-go/sdk/azidentity/README.md

 ## Prerequisites

 - an [Azure subscription](https://azure.microsoft.com/free/)
-- a recent version of Go.
+- A recent version of Go.
 This module supports the two most recent stable versions.

 ### Authenticating during local development

-When debugging and executing code locally developers typically use their own accounts to authenticate calls to Azure services.
+When debugging and executing code locally, developers typically use their own accounts to authenticate calls to Azure services.
 The `azidentity` module supports authenticating through developer tools to simplify local development.

 #### Authenticating via the Azure CLI

 `DefaultAzureCredential` and `AzureCLICredential` can authenticate as the user signed in to the [Azure CLI](https://docs.microsoft.com/cli/azure).
 To sign in to the Azure CLI, run `az login`.
 On a system with a default web browser, the Azure CLI will launch the browser to authenticate a user.

 When no default browser is available, `az login` will use the device code authentication flow.
 This can also be selected manually by running `az login --use-device-code`.